atinfo/awesome-test-automation/javascript-test-automation.md

     * [Karma](http://mochajs.org/) - test runner for making TDD much easier by pre-build test envitronments.
 - BDD
     * [Jasmine](http://jasmine.github.io/) - Behavior Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.
+    * [CucumberJS](https://github.com/cucumber/cucumber-js) - Cucumber is a tool for running automated tests written in plain language.Cucumber.js is the JavaScript implementation of Cucumber and runs on both Node.js and modern web browsers.

 ## Mock frameworks
 * [Sinon.JS](http://sinonjs.org/) - Standalone test spies, stubs and mocks for JavaScript.